 She watched me, probably wondering what the hell I was doing out there.
 I passed her again on the way down and wondered where her friends were.
 She was the only thing I saw all day.

-As I threw up my fist to cheer, a cloud of black flies and a few horseflies descended almost immediately.
+As I threw up my fist to cheer, a cloud of black flies and horseflies descended almost immediately.
 Fantastic!
 Nothing like reaching the summit and sharing it with Satan’s spawn.
-At least there were no mosquitoes?
-And the flies were only at the summit and not a foot below.
-Silver lining!
-But not really.
+At least there were no mosquitoes.
+See?
+I still had some optimism left in me.

 It was great to see the cupola freshly restored and painted.
-I was able to go inside for a look and though the windows were boarded up, it offered shelter from the annoying flies.
-The 1947 tower was locked but the stairs were open almost to the top.
-Almost tauntingly, the horseflies stayed down below, waiting on me to return.
+I was able to go inside for a look and though the windows were shuttered and it was mighty hot, I had shelter from the annoying flies.
+The taller L-4 tower was locked but the stairs were open almost to the top.
+Tauntingly, the horseflies stayed down below, waiting on me to return.
 I almost considered never coming down if not for the storm clouds building in the distance.

 Despite the haze from fires, the views were still decent, though the taller peaks of the North Cascades were sadly obscured.
-I poked around on the summit for a good 30 minutes or so and really wanted to scout out a spring I read about, but kept my stay short since I was worried about storms.
-It was pushing noon and time to get down.
+I poked around on the summit for a good 30 minutes or so and really wanted to stay longer, but it was nearing noon and I had no desire to tango with storms.

-I went as quickly as I could, spurred on by developing weather while cursing this crappy mess of a trail.
-The heat and sun were definitely draining me and with every step down the air grew hotter and my throat was parched and sore from smoke.
+I went as quickly as I could, spurred on by developing weather while cursing this dry, slippery mess of a trail.
+The heat and sun were draining me with every step.
+With every foot of descent the air grew hotter and my throat was parched and sore from smoke.

-About 2 miles from the trailhead I drank the last of my 3 liters of water and almost simultaneously slipped on a loose rock that sent me sliding into a sharp snaggy thing.
+About 2 miles from the trailhead I pulled out my water bottle to drink the remaining few sips of my water and slipped on a rock.
+My water bottle went flying, spilling the last precious drops.
 I momentarily lost my mind, cursing at the shrub and waving my arms around.
 I can only imagine what someone would have thought.

-There I was, wild eyed and frizzy, waving my empty water bottle around, covered in dirt and ash, cursing at this rock and shrub.
+There I was, wild eyed and frizzy, covered in dirt and ash, cursing at this rock and shrub.

 I somehow managed to pull myself together.
 As I covered the last two miles I began to sing under my breath “the wheels on the bus go round and round”.
 I know, it’s stupid, but it’s my fittingly appropriate struggle bus song!
-It was such a long, hot slog out I was still fully convinced there was a chance I could die up here.
+It was such a long, hot slog out I was still fully convinced there was a chance I could die up there.
 I had solace in the fact that maybe the doe would find me.

 The sweet is never as sweet without the sour.

 I could only think about ice cold water.
 And maybe an ice cold beer.
 The gurgling sounds of unreachable Honeymoon Creek didn’t help.
 As if to add insult to injury, one last rock right before stepping off the trail to my Jeep sent me sliding.
 North Twentymile certainly had the last laugh.

 I sat down to change my shoes and took stock of myself.
-I was covered in a heat rash, convinced my feet have never ever been dirtier, and felt completely charbroiled and spent.
-I soon heard rumbles of thunder in the distance and breathed a sigh of relief.
-The hike had taken longer than expected, but somehow I made it in one dirty piece and survived 7 hours and nearly 14 miles in 100 degree heat.
+I was covered in a heat rash, convinced my feet have never been dirtier, and I’d never felt more charbroiled.
+I heard loud rumbles of thunder in the distance and breathed a sigh of relief.
+The hike had taken longer than expected but somehow I made it out in one dirty piece.
+I survived 7 hours and nearly 14 miles in 102 degree heat.
 What the hell is wrong with me!?

-I grabbed the water from my Jeep and of course it was boiling, so instead of a nice cold drink I got a nice warm shower.
-Silver lining?
-Maybe….
+I grabbed the water from my Jeep and of course it was boiling so instead of a nice cold drink I got a nice warm shower.
+I probably needed it.